kanthiprasad26/Project-3-Walmart/README.md

-# Project-3-Walmart
+# Project-3-Walmart Sales
-Walmart Data sales

-# 🛒 Walmart Sales Forecast
+# Walmart Sales Forecast

 This repository contains analysis and modeling based on the [Walmart Sales Forecast](https://www.kaggle.com/datasets/aslanahmedov/walmart-sales-forecast) dataset.
 The goal is to forecast weekly sales for each store and department using historical data enriched with promotional, economic, and seasonal features.